 In fact many people say there's more than two genders, but if two options are either "similar to me" or "different to me" then we think it's clear that "both" can refer to those two options rather than two perceived sexes.

-Though individuals bisexuals needn't be queers.
+Some of us are, but no - individual bisexual people needn't be 'queers'.
 The gay and lesbian scene is full of bisexuals, many of whom know it'd be socially awkward to come out about their true sexuality in a biphobic atmosphere.
 We're together in our attraction to people of the same (or similar, see above!) genders, and in the discrimination we face for being "them" from the homophobes.
 For decades we've marched on Gay Pride, worked in gay bars, and we've been queer bashed for not being straight.
 Our sexuality needs to be recognised as part of the Queer movement, and we should be welcomed as part of the struggle for acceptance and tolerance.